cailleanC1C/C1C-Recruitment/docs/ops.md

 ## Environment configuration
 Set these variables in Render:

-- `ADMIN_ROLE_ID` — Single numeric Discord role ID with admin access.
+- `ADMIN_ROLE_IDS` — Comma or space separated Discord role IDs with admin access (single or multiple IDs supported).
 - `BOT_NAME` — Name of the Bot for later cross-bot shared modules
 - `BOT_VERSION` — Version string included in the help footer.
 - `COMMAND_PREFIX` — Version string included in the help footer.